Environment Protection (Waste to Resources) Policy 2010

 Used packaging materials environment protection policy

-To ensure that covenant signatories are not disadvantaged in the marketplace and to encourage participation, the Covenant framework includes a regulatory instrument, the National Environmental Protection Measure (NEPM) for Used Packaging Materials which is implemented by mirrored legislation in each state and territory, such as SA’s Environment Protection (Used Packaging Materials) Policy 2012.
+To ensure that covenant signatories are not disadvantaged in the marketplace and to encourage participation, the Covenant framework includes a regulatory instrument, the UPM NEPM.
+In SA the regulatory instrument is the Environment Protection (Used Packaging Materials) Policy 2012.

 Waste derived materials

 Standards and specifications under clause 4 of the Environment Protection (Waste to Resources) Policy 2010, specify how and when certain materials can be reused and cease to be considered waste.